Living in Israel

 Below is an example of the card you will be issued.

-All students are required to have medical insurance coverage while studying at Yeshivat Darche Noam/David Shapell College.
-Comprehensive medical insurance from abroad satisfies this requirement, but under such policies students must pay directly for all services before being reimbursed.
-Shapell’s/Darche Noam is enrolled in a private health insurance plan, Harel, especially devised for students, at a current cost of $1.20 per day.
+All students are required to have medical insurance coverage while studying at Midreshet Rachel v’Chaya.
+Comprehensive medical insurance from abroad satisfies this requirement, but under such policies students must pay for all services received in Israel, before being reimbursed by their insurer.
+Midreshet Rachel v’Chaya is enrolled in a private health insurance plan, Harel, specially devised for overseas students, at a current cost of $1 per day.
 The minimum insurance term is 3 months.
-The comprehensive plan covers visits to doctors, both general and specialists registered with Harel, hospitalization, x-rays, laboratory tests, medication (up to $200 a year), emergency dental treatment (up to $200 a year) and emergency-room treatment (except for road accidents).
-All the above services are included in the plan.
-The plan does not cover preexisting health conditions.
-For the wives of married students, it does not cover pregnancy or childbirth.
+The comprehensive plan covers visits to doctors, both general and specialists registered with Harel, hospitalization, lab. tests, x-rays, medication (up to $200 a year), emergency dental treatment (up to $200 a year), and emergency room treatment (except for road accidents).
+The plan does not cover pre-existing health conditions or pregnancy and childbirth.